Tips to Reclaim Your Garden from the Bugs

 Just like the rest of us, bugs need a home.
 Long grass and dead branches make the perfect habitat for a wide variety of insects.
 Regular garden maintenance takes away their living quarters.

 Insects have been around for millennia.
 Some of them have existed for far longer than humans.
 Whatever you do, they will find a way.
 But by taking these few precautions, you can make your neighbor’s gardens seem way more attractive than yours.
 At least when it comes to creepy crawlies!
 And if you have a serious problem, you know that Noosa Pest Management is always here to help.
 Our mosquito reduction service is always in demand at this time of year.
-Call us today to see what we can do for you: 704-499-9922

 Fred Oct2023